 The Electronic Power Steering system on your vehicle contains a self-diagnostic feature that will illuminate the malfunction indicator light (MIL) if it detects a problem.
-In normal operation, the EPS indicator will be on when the ignition switch is turned to ON, but EPS will not work.
-When the engine is started, the EPS indicator will be off and the EPS starts to function.
+In normal operation, the EPS indicator will be on after the ignition switch is turned to ON, but EPS will not work.
+When the engine is started, the EPS indicator will be off and the EPS starts to function

+Trouble Code

-If there is a failure, the EPS indicator will start to flash.
-Do NOT switch off the machine.
-Check the flash sequence of EPS indicator.
-Write down the flash sequence and then refer to the Trouble Code Table for diagnosis.
-Each trouble code consists of 2 digits, denoted by the times of long flash and short flash of EPS MIL indicator.
+Each trouble code consists of 2 digits, denoted by the times of long flash and short flash of EPS indicator.